Royal Melbourne Institute of Technology

 Minimum overall GPA 3.0

 The semester dates at RMIT are different than the semester dates at UMaine because Australia is located in the southern hemisphere.
 Australian universities have summer vacation in December and January.
-For specific dates , visit the Academic Calendar.
-The RMIT International office offers exchange students a 3 day orientation (see Orientation Semester 1 2014 as an example) which is usually about 10-14 days prior to the first day of classes.
-The following dates are the Semester dates:
+For specific dates, visit the Academic Calendar.
+The RMIT International office offers exchange students a 3-day orientation which is usually about 10-14 days prior to the first day of classes.

 Use RMIT’s course guides to search for classes.
 Find courses available within a specific degree program by viewing the program structures.
 You will type in a subject, such as “chemistry”, and locate a degree related to that subject.
 Within each degree program structure is a list of courses that students take during their three-year degree programs.
 Click on the course title to access a syllabus for the course.
 Pay attention to the semester in which the course is offered and the campus where the course is located.
 It is recommended that you take classes on one campus.